monoscope-tech/apitoolkit-landing/docs/sdks/infrastructure/kubernetes/index.md

    kubectl logs -l app=otel-collector
    ```

-3. Verify in your APItoolkit dashboard that telemetry data is being received
+3. Verify in your monoscope dashboard that telemetry data is being received

 ## Next Steps

-- Configure alerts in APItoolkit based on Kubernetes API metrics
+- Configure alerts in monoscope based on Kubernetes API metrics
 - Set up custom dashboards to monitor your Kubernetes cluster health
 - Correlate API performance issues with container resource usage
-- Use APItoolkit insights to optimize your Kubernetes deployments and resource allocation
+- Use monoscope insights to optimize your Kubernetes deployments and resource allocation